Can I Use Mortar Mix Instead of Concrete?

 mortar vs concrete

 The combination of mortar and concrete provides a powerful tool that allows engineers to construct virtually any structure imaginable while meeting safety requirements and aesthetic demands.
-As long as both components are mixed correctly according to their respective instructions, they will work together harmoniously, enabling all sorts of complex shapes and designs without sacrificing functionality or durability.
+As long as both components are mixed correctly according to their instructions, they will work together harmoniously, enabling all sorts of complex shapes and designs without sacrificing functionality or durability.
 Thus making them a cornerstone material in modern civil engineering projects today.

 Can I use mortar mix instead of concrete?